-With over 12 years of experience in both the real estate and finance sectors, Ed Roberson’s career includes an extensive background in western ranch brokerage, commercial brokerage, and development.
-Since moving to the Rockies in 2005, Ed’s personal passion for responsible land stewardship and his deep professional knowledge of ranch brokerage have allowed him to successfully broker the sale of recreational, conservation, and legacy ranches throughout Colorado, Wyoming, Montana, and Idaho.
+With over 15 years of experience in both the real estate and finance sectors, Ed Roberson’s career includes an extensive background in western ranch brokerage, commercial brokerage, and real estate development.
+Since moving West in 2005, Ed has successfully brokered the sale of legacy ranches throughout Colorado, Wyoming, Montana, and Idaho, with a diverse client list that includes multigenerational ranching families, Fortune 500 companies, private equity funds, and ski resorts.

-Ed’s passion for western landscapes is a direct result of his love of outdoor recreation in wild places.
+Ed’s passion for the American West is a direct result of his love of outdoor recreation in wild places.
 He is a graduate of the National Outdoor Leadership School and an experienced mountaineer, having reached the summits of Alaska’s Mt.
 McKinley (20,320 ft.) and Argentina’s Aconcagua (22,840 ft).
 In 2007, he climbed 30 of Colorado’s 14,000-foot mountains in 46 days as a fundraiser for cancer research.
-He is also an avid runner and has completed several 50-mile trail ultra-marathons in the Colorado mountains.
+He is also an avid trail runner and has completed several 100 and 50-mile ultra-marathons in the Colorado mountains.
+In his downtime, Ed loves to read, with a particular interest in western U.S. history.

-Visit Ed's personal blog, Mountain and Prairie, for information on ranches, western history, conservation, and life in the Rocky Mountains.
+Visit Ed’s personal blog, Mountain and Prairie, for information on ranches, western history, conservation, and adventures in the American West.